BATTERIA/BubbleWorld/README.md

 # Bubble World！

-A Simple Friends Chatting App
+A Simple Friends Chatting App.
 Some easy functions have been completed such as regist,login,add friend,agree add and send messages.
 It's still coding.